University of East Anglia

 Relevant clinical experience can be gained before, during or after the psychology degree.
 This may be from a clinical setting, for example, as a psychology assistant, a healthcare assistant or a support worker, and in all cases would give experience of working with people with psychological needs.

 We understand that the range of opportunities to gain direct experience varies and as such we will consider a wide range of experience as relevant to your application.
-Whilst many applicants will gain experience through “traditional” routes such as Assistant or Research Assistant psychology posts, and opportunities to be supervised by or work alongside a Clinical Psychologist will be particularly relevant, other pathways are equally valued.
-The key is that the candidate demonstrates how the experience has prepared them for training.
+Whilst many applicants will gain experience through “traditional” routes such as Assistant or Research Assistant psychology posts, other pathways are also valued.
+Opportunities to be supervised by or work alongside a Clinical Psychologist will be particularly relevant.
+Overall, when we are assessing the quality of your experience, our key consideration is how the experience has prepared you for training.

-There is no formal minimum length of experience required.
+There is no formal minimum length of clinical experience required, but we cannot consider your application if you do not have any such experience.
 The quality of the experience and its relevance in preparing a candidate for training is considered in shortlisting.
 Experience can come from a range of sources, and can be voluntary work or paid work, and can be split across posts.
 However, very short or limited experiences are unlikely to be considered high quality experiences.

-We do not require trainees to have obtained clinically relevant research experience beyond their undergraduate degree.
+We do not require candidates to have obtained clinically relevant research experience beyond their undergraduate degree.
 However, such experience is valued and is considered within the shortlisting process.
-Such experience needs to be supplemented by some clinical experience.

 Applicants must demonstrate an understanding of the variety of roles taken up by a clinical psychologist in the NHS and of their personal suitability for this career.
 Our recruitment process is consistent with the values of the NHS Constitution and the 6 C’s and as such we recruit applicants whose values and attitudes reflect these.
 Where an applicant is making a career change, including from other branches of psychology, it may strengthen their application if they provide information about the background and rationale for this.